 The following is a teacher resource of possible noticings and discussion areas.
 Modify to fit how your students describe things - put in student friendly terms.
 It is not expected that students will notice each item listed.
 This is a list of possibilities.
-Continue to add noticings as the Immersion Phase progresses and as lessons are taught in the Writing Workshop unit.
-See sample anchor charts from kindergarten classrooms at the end of this lesson.
+Continue to add noticings as the Immersion Phase progresses and as Writing Workshop unit lessons are taught.
+See sample anchor charts from 1st grade classrooms at the end of this lesson.